dewdad/interview-1/sort/README.md

 Docker isn't cooperating
 - If you have ruby (this should work on a mac), you can try running on bare metal
-  - `ruby main.rb /path/to/input.txt`
+  - `ruby main.rb ./files/test.txt`

-Is there a sample input file I can test the program on?
-- Yep!
-Feel free to use: `./spec/test_input_case_1.txt`
+I'd like to run the program on a different dataset/file
+- Cool!
+Place your file into the `.files/` directory
-  - eg: `docker-compose run sidewalk-sort ./spec/test_input_case_1.txt`
+- And then run `docker-compose run sidewalk-sort ./files/<name-of-your-file>`
+  - Your sorted output file should appear in the `./files` directory on completion as `./files/<name-of-your-file>-output.txt`

+My input file isn't working (`No such file or directory @ rb_sysopen`)
+- Make sure your test files are in the `./files` directory

+Do I have to run test files from the `./files` directory?
+- Yep, the docker container only mounts that directory to read/write from

 ## Test Suite